larrykimutai/ReactDeploy/README.md

 MetaMask will need to be set to Goerli test net in order to perform any transaction, this will be done by clicking the MetaMask extension icon(may take a few seconds to open), clicking the center tab that says “Ethereum Mainnet,” and changing it to “Goerli Test Network.”
 Now obtain goerli testnet test Ethere from a faucet: https://goerlifaucet.com/ (If having trouble, contact Larry Langat)

+## User Manual
+Before doing any actions on the website, be sure to register a account.
+Once an account has been created you can view your profile to see you username.
+There is not much implementationfor profiles past this point.
+You will be able to create project and view existing projects.
+As sited in website installation you will not be able to access through the donate button if you run the website locally.
+You will have to use the link provided here  **https://undergroundfund-com.ngrok.io** for those features on the website.
 ## Maintainers
 Current Maintainers:
 Sean Tisdale
 Javeyon Vaugh